 - In a large bowl or the bowl of your stand mixer fitted with a kneading hook, combine 2 cups of the flour and the salt.
 Add the milk/yeast mixture and stir to combine.
 Start adding additional flour, a bit at a time, until dough comes together.
 Knead by hand or with the kneading hook until dough is smooth and moist, but not sticky.
-Remove dough to a greased bowl, cover with plastic wrap and allow to rise until doubled.
+Remove dough to a greased bowl, cover with plastic wrap and allow to rise until doubled, about 1 hour.

 - Grease an 7x11-inch baking pan and set aside (*see tips below if you only have a 9x13-inch pan!).

-- Preheat oven to 375° F. with rack in middle of oven.
+- Preheat oven to 375° F. (regular bake setting/not fan assisted) with rack in middle of oven.

 - When ready to bake, remove plastic wrap and brush buns with egg, ensuring that you get some on the ends and all exposed surfaces.
 If using, sprinkle with poppy or sesame seeds.